CP-Violation with Neutrino Disappearance Alone: Conclusion

 \section{Conclusion}

 Determining if CP is violated in the neutrino sector is one of the highest priorities in particle physics.
 The best way to do so is with neutrino oscillations in the appearance channels.
 As this measurement will face many significant systematic uncertainties, additional means of probing $\delta$ and CP violation will be crucial to ensure robustness.
-While disappearance channels are fundamentally CP conserving, we have shown that they can still provide information about $\delta$, specifically $\cos\delta$, which is sufficient to determine if CP is violated or not.
-Nonetheless, it cannot be done with any one disappearance measurement; we require good precision measurements of the disappearance probability of (at least) two different flavors.
+While disappearance channels are fundamentally CP conserving, we have shown both by counting information in parameters and a direct relationship between $J$ and the $|U_{\alpha i}|^2$'s that disappearance measurements can still provide information about $\delta$, specifically $\cos\delta$, which is sufficient to determine if CP is violated or not.
+Nonetheless, it cannot be done with any one disappearance measurement; we require good precision measurements of the disappearance probability of at least two different flavors.

-The matter effect affects the details of this story somewhat, but CP violation can be determined in vacuum.
-In addition, neutrinos and antineutrinos behave somewhat differently in disappearance due to the matter effect, but neutrino mode alone (or antineutrino mode alone) is sufficient to determine if CP is conserved or violated.
+The matter effect affects the details of this story somewhat, but CP violation can be determined in vacuum or matter.
+In addition, neutrinos and antineutrinos behave somewhat differently in disappearance due to the matter effect, but neutrino mode alone (or antineutrino mode alone) is sufficient to determine if CP is violated.

 In the upcoming generation of experiments, JUNO will measure the $\bar\nu_e$ disappearance probability with unprecedented precision by directly observing all three oscillation frequencies.
 Long-baseline experiments like DUNE and HK will measure $\nu_\mu$ disappearance primarily focused on the weighted average of the $\Delta m^2_{31}$ and $\Delta m^2_{32}$ frequencies, but will also detect at a subleading level the $\Delta m^2_{21}$ frequency \cite{Denton:2023zwa}.
 This is enough to provide some information about $\delta$.
 In particular, we find that DUNE and JUNO combined will be able disfavor some values of $\cos\delta$ at up to $>3\sigma$ depending on the true value.
 Since $\nu_\mu$ disappearance has somewhat cleaner and, more importantly, different, systematics from $\nu_e$ appearance in long-baseline measurements at DUNE and HK, this channel will provide a crucial robustness test of CP violation when combined with JUNO data.